Rapptz/discord.py/docs/api.rst

     Called when the client disconnects for whatever reason.
 Be it error or manually.

+.. function:: on_error(event, type, value, traceback)

+    Usually when an event throws an uncaught exception, it is swallowed.
+If you want to handle the uncaught exceptions for whatever reason, this event is called.
+If an exception is thrown on this event then it propagates (i.e. it is not swallowed silently).

+    The parameters for this event are retrieved through the use of ``sys.exc_info()``.

+    :param event: The event name that had the uncaught exception.
+    :param type: The type of exception that was swallowed.
+    :param value: The actual exception that was swallowed.
+    :param traceback: The traceback object representing the traceback of the exception swallowed.

 .. function:: on_message(message)

     Called when a message is created and sent to a server.